njiiri12/github-search/README.md

 ## Further help

-contact me for for further help
+contact me for for further help and information